theComputeKid/scrapper/README.md

 - `--output-implementation`, `-oi`: The implementation of the C functions, to be compiled as part of the library.
 Equivalent to `wrapper.h` in the example.
 - `--separate-header`, `-s`: Split the export header into a cleaner interface as shown in the example with `exportImpl.hpp`.
 The program will automatically create this extra implementation file in the same directory as the `--output-header`.

+The `simple` example contains the minimum JSON config required for the program to work and is a good starting point.
 Additional customization is welcome via pull requests.

 ## JSON schema